Robinhood is an online investment services company that offers commission-free trades on stocks, options, ETFs, and

 As discussed earlier, if you upgrade to a Robinhood Gold account, there’s a $5 fee each month after the free trial expires.
 If you trade with margin amounts over $1,000, you’ll also pay a 5% yearly interest rate on the amount of margin you use over the initial $1,000.

-At the end of the day, most account holders will never pay a fee, and that’s a huge plus for me.
+At the end of the day, most account holders will never pay a fee unless they upgrade to the premium account.